EHS duo, Petka remain alive at state tennis

 Heitfeld is now 20-9.

-Rogers said both of his singles palyers have “winable'' matches Saturday morning.
+Rogers said both of his singles players have “winnable’’ matches Saturday morning.
 If they win, they could get as high as fifth if they could win their next two matches.

 “That would be a good finish for them,’’ Rogers said of the two seniors.
 “It would give us something to look forward to next year.’’

-“That match with Muskogee could have gone either way,'' Rogers said.
-“If just a couple of more balls had drop in for us than for them, it's a different story.''
+“That match with Muskogee could have gone either way,’’ Rogers said.
+“If just a couple of more balls had dropped in for us than for them, it’s a different story.’’

 Handing and Phillips finished with a 10-6 record.